kalekdev/uni/fundamentals/physics.typ

 ==== Mechanical Waves
 _Mechanical Wave_ - A sequence of coupled oscillators, energy is transferred through matter as particles exert forces on neighboring particles to transfer an oscillation around their equilibrium positions, such matter can be modeled as a row of particles with springs in between them.
 Examples: Sound, string vibrations\
-- Excitation results in a wave travelling in all (possible) directions outwards, however this is often restricted
+- Excitation results in a wave traveling in all (possible) directions outwards, however this is often restricted due to the driving forces on one end
-- The velocity of a mechanical wave is dictated purely by the medium, a string with high tension and low density carries waves faster
+- The velocity of a mechanical wave is dictated purely by the medium, a string with high tension and low density carries waves faster.
+By considering a string with tension T and uniform density $rho$ as a series of infinitesimal coupled oscillating masses, one can derive the following approximation for its wave propagation velocity using the wave equation: $ v approx sqrt(T/rho)
+$
 - Wave shape is dictated by the motion of excitation

 A wave with negligible dispersion can be described mathematically as a time-dependent displacement field $arrow(xi(arrow(r), t)): (RR^3, RR) -> RR^3$.
 Restricted to one dimension: